paly2/GPIOEmu/README.md

 ```
 Now, you can type any RPi.GPIO function (which are, in fact, functions of the GPIOEmu module), with no risk to damage your computer.
 Look at your GUI!
 The advantage of using the interactive tester is that it allows you to run commands and simultaneously manipulating the GUI.
-You can also run python3 and then import GPIOEmu as GPIO - it will give you exactly the same result.
+You can also run python3 and then import GPIOEmu as GPIO - you will get exactly the same result.

 Create any program using the RPi.GPIO.
 Now you can test it on any computer having GPIOEmu installed by replacing the RPi.GPIO import by the GPIOEmu import.
 For example, you may replace `import RPi.GPIO` by `import GPIOEmu as RPi.GPIO`, or `import RPi.GPIO as GPIO` by `import GPIOEmu as GPIO`.
-You do not need to change the rest of your program, now you can run it (except in some cases, listed in the "Differences with the RPI.GPIO module" section).
+You do not need to change the rest of your program, now you can run it (except in some cases, listed in the [differences with the RPI.GPIO module](https://github.com/paly2/GPIOEmu#differences-with-the-rpigpio-module) section).

 When GPIOEmu is imported, a window is opened, and it is closed when your program exits.
 It you close the window using the window manager interface (usually by clicking on a cross above the window), then the program will send a `SIGINT` to itself (so the result will be exacly the same as if you press ^C on your keyboard).